ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/entity/handler.md

 ---
+title: "Handler"
+type: "page"
-title: Handler type: page weight: 50 draft: false
+weight: 50
+draft: "false"
 ---

 A _handler_ in an `entity` specifies how an entity handles its input messages.